 Nothing, even village life, is safe when governments decide to help housebuilders take the easier option of building on green fields.

-Back to the 1960s, where the golfers’ search for a new home was progressing in ernest – and they naturally looked south, away from the encroaching city.
+Back to the 1960s, where the golfers’ search for a new home was progressing in earnest – and they naturally looked south, away from the encroaching city.

 We could have come to know it as Kings Norton Golf Club, in Barnt Green, but the land surrounding that village was considered “too hilly” by the club sub-committee leading the search.